 In February 2014, actor Ralph Waite passed into eternal life.
-For those of you unfamiliar with Waite, he was a husband, father, Marine, social worker, ordained Presbyterian minister, and religion editor at Harper & Rowe.
-But for those who tuned into television during the 1970s, he was also John Walton, Sr., the patriarch of a large, Virginia family navigating its way through the Depression years of the 1930s and World War II.
-While documenting the struggles of an era that has been mostly forgotten, The Waltons (1972-81) also portrayed a certain simplicity of lifestyle.
-While lacking in material things, this family presented life as many of us imagine it should be: rich in things that matter.
+For those of you unfamiliar with Waite, he was also a husband, father, Marine, social worker, ordained Presbyterian minister, and religion editor at Harper & Rowe.
+But for those who tuned into television during the 1970s, he was John Walton, Sr., the patriarch of a large, Virginia family navigating its way through the Depression years of the 1930s and World War II.
+While documenting the struggles of an era that has been mostly forgotten, The Waltons (1972-81) portrayed a certain simplicity of lifestyle.
+While lacking in material things, this family presented life as many of us imagine it should be; namely, rich in things that matter.

 ‘Tis a gift to be simple, ’tis a gift to be free